-SpamTitan Gateway and SpamTitan Cloud are two powerful anti spam filters that equip network administrators with the tools they need to reduce spam and increase protection against malware.
+SpamTitan Gateway and SpamTitan Cloud are two powerful anti spam filters that equip network administrators with the tools they need to reduce spam and increase protection against phishing attacks and malware.
 Both anti spam filters block 99.97% of spam – according to the leading independent testing and certification body VB Bulletin – and identify just 0.03% of genuine emails as spam (“false positives”).

 Network administrators have a choice of what settings are applied to optimize the performance of the anti spam software for Exchange 2013 and how emails captured as spam are managed (quarantined, tagged or deleted).
-A series of customizable reports help identify false positives or outbound emails identified as spam, and also malware threats identified by dual Kaspersky Labs and Clam anti-virus software.
+A series of customizable reports help identify false positives or outbound emails identified as spam, and also malware threats identified by dual Bitdefender and Clam anti-virus software.